-Robert, son of John and Hannah (née Jones) Preston was born in 1834 at Woodeaton, Oxfordshire, England.
-He arrived in Australia with his family in September 1844 on the Abberton at the age of ten.
+Thomas, son of John and Hannah (née Jones) Preston was born on 9 December 1832 at Woodeaton in Oxfordshire.
+He arrived in Australia with his family at the age of 11 years in September 1844 aboard the Abberton.

-William — born on 22 November 1874, married Annie Lamond in 1904, died on 30 October 1944 at Geelong aged 69, buried in the Methodist section of the Geelong Eastern Cemetery
+Sidney Elizabeth — born 1864, married John Henry George Ellis in 1884 at Geelong West, died 18 July 1924 at Geelong West aged 60, buried in the Methodist section of the Geelong Eastern Cemetery

 When Ewing Blyth was 21 in 1853, he left Norwich England to come to Australia on the Earl of Charlemont.
 His name on the passenger list was Ewing Bligh.
 He had been accused of shooting the squire's bullock and was in fear of being deported as a convict.
 He had allowed his name to be incorrectly used so his whereabouts could not be easily traced.
 After the ship was wrecked, he repeated this event by shooting a bullock to feed the survivors off the ship.
 This beast belonged to James Tait who had settled at Tait's Point on Lake Connewarre and who later became his father-in-law.

 Ewing Blyth gained work in the district and two years later married Agnes, the 16 year old daughter of James Tait at Connewarre.
 They spent all their lives living in Lake Road on the banks of the Barwon River.
 Their family of five boys and 5 girls were:

 James Tait Blyth — born 20 September 1860 in Connewarre, died 26 Jun 1943 in Preston aged 83, buried in the Presbyterian section of the Mount Duneed Cemetery